The Deer and the Cauldron: Sutra of Forty-two Chapters

-The founders of the Manchu-led Qing dynasty made eight copies of the Sutra of Forty-two Chapters, a classical Buddhist text.
-After the Qing forces conquered the Central Plains, they looted large amounts of treasure and transported them to a secret location in northeast China.
+The pioneers of the Qing dynasty made eight copies of the Sutra of Forty-two Chapters, a classical Buddhist text.
+After their conquest of China, they looted large amounts of treasure and transported them to a secret location in northeast China.
 The map to that location was torn into several pieces and hidden in the eight books separately.
 Each book was given to one of the Eight Banners for safekeeping.

 To protect the treasure, the Eight Banners' commanders were not told about the treasure vault.
-Instead, they were told that the books contained a secret leading to a location containing the "root" of the Qing imperial bloodline, the Dragon's Pulse.
-If this "root" is disturbed, it will end the fortunes of the Manchus.
+Instead, they were told that the books contained a secret leading to a location containing the "Dragon's Pulse", the spiritual foundation of the Qing dynasty.
+If it is disturbed, it will bring about the dynasty's downfall.
 This is to ensure that none of the nobles will attempt to find this location; they will instead guard the secret with their lives.
-Only the emperor knows the truth, as evident when the Shunzhi Emperor passes on this knowledge to the Kangxi Emperor.
+Only the reigning emperor knows the truth, as shown when the Shunzhi Emperor passes on this knowledge to the Kangxi Emperor.

 The books are sought by many, including Hai Dafu, Mao Dongzhu, the Mystic Dragon Cult, the Heaven and Earth Society, the former Princess Changping, Wu Sangui and others.
-Some of them know the truth about the treasure while others wish to end the Qing dynasty by destroying the Manchu "root".
+Some of them know the truth about the treasure while others wish to end the Qing dynasty.
 Wei Xiaobao collects the eight books and pieces the map together.
-He finds the treasure at Mount Deer Cauldron in Heilongjiang, but does not seize it for himself because he holds on to the belief that the treasure is the Qing imperial family's "root".
+He finds the treasure at Mount Deer Cauldron in Heilongjiang, but does not seize it for himself.